-Refer to the SEQUENCE OF OPERATION and the connection diagram located on page 15 before continuing.
+Refer to the connection diagram located on page 15 before continuing.

 Make sure the appliance is connected to a 120V AC power supply, manual gas valve is in the ON position, and all electrical connections are secure before continuing to troubleshoot this appliance.